plabayo/rama/docs/book/src/preface.md

 > 💡 You can find the edge docs of the rama framework code at <https://ramaproxy.org/docs/rama/index.html>,
 > which contains the documentation for the main branch of the project.

 🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).
-Or get an entireprise subscription at [polar.sh/plabayo](https://polar.sh/plabayo).
+Or get an entireprise subscription via [Gihub Sponsors](https://github.com/sponsors/plabayo/sponsorships?tier_id=300734).

 💖 Please consider becoming [a sponsor][ghs-url] if you critically depend upon Rama (ラマ) or if you are a fan of the project.